psychopy/psychopy/docs/source/hardware/fMRI.rst

 	Select the `Parallel Port` component from the `I/O` or `EEG` component drop-down menus.

-* Now, imagine we want our trigger sent to indicate stimulus onset.
-We *could* do this by simply setting the onset time of the trigger to match that of our stimulus.
+* Now, we want our trigger sent at the same time as our stimulus.
+We *could* do this by simply setting the onset time of the trigger to match that of our stimulus onset.
 But this is not the **most** precise way to do this.
-Also, this doesn't help us if we want to send our trigger to indicate something with variable timing, such as when a response is made.
 * For maximum precision, we'll set the trigger to be sent when the status of our stimulus is set to `started`:

 .. figure:: /images/parallel1b.png